blanketops/blanketops-environments-min/docs_/docs/index.md

 * A platform agnostic system that communicates with cloud providers you register for(support only for AWS in this release), to create,update,view and delete resources, as compositions or exacts of cloud services.

-* Container Registries, Releases, custom Environments,Pipelines,Processes and Deployments from years of research following industry best practices.
+* Container Registries, Releases,Pipelines,Processes and Deployments from years of research following industry best practices.

 ## Prerequisites